-- I dreaded the possibility of another uncomfortable conversation with my parents about some Indian girl who works in IT and lives in Texas that they think I should meet.
+- I dreaded the possibility of another uncomfortable conversation with my parents.
+They wanted to tell me about some Indian girl who works in IT and lives in Texas that they think I should meet.
 I’m still unsure why they think I’d be compatible with someone like this.

 - I dreaded the thought of not having more money than I currently do at my age.

-- I dreaded this thought that occasionally crosses my mind when the voice of depression gets loud: I’m going to die young so maybe this is much further than the halfway point, and that’s why my work has been so important to me for the last ten years.
+- I dreaded this thought that occasionally crosses my mind when the voice of depression gets loud.
+I’m going to die young so maybe this is much further than the halfway point.
+That’s why my work has been so important to me for the last ten years.